This PDF is the current document as it appeared on Public Inspection on 09/19/2013 at 08:45 am.

 Pursuant to the Unfunded Mandates Reform Act of 1995, 2 U.S.C.
-602, 632, 653, 1501-1571, the effects of this regulation on state, local, and tribal governments and the private sector have been assessed.
+602, 632, 653, 1501-1571, the effects of this Start Printed Page 57784regulation on state, local, and tribal governments and the private sector have been assessed.
 This regulation will not compel the expenditure in any one year of $100 million or more by state, local, and tribal governments, in the aggregate, or by the private sector.
 Therefore, a statement under § 1532 is not required.

 Gregory T. Long,